 Re-experiencing, which entails having intrusive, unpleasant thoughts or memories about the incident, is another significant symptom of PTSD.
-People may experience this in a variety of ways, such as through thinking about the trauma frequently, having nightmares, or having flashbacks when it seems as though the trauma is reoccurring.
+People may experience this in various ways, such as by thinking about the trauma frequently, having nightmares, or having flashbacks when it seems like the trauma is reoccurring.

-Because people might not be able to distinguish between a flashback and these symptoms, they can be upsetting and frightening.
+Because people might be unable to distinguish between a flashback and these symptoms, they can be upsetting and frightening.

 People react physically and emotionally as they would if confronted with a genuine threat because reliving feels all too real.